astropy/astropy/docs/development/testguide.rst

     astropy.test('io.fits')

-In addition the ``test`` function supports any of the options that can be passed to `pytest.main() <http://pytest.org/latest/builtin.html#pytest.main>`_, and convenience options ``verbose=`` and ``pastebin=``.
+In addition, the ``test`` function supports any of the options that can be passed to `pytest.main() <http://pytest.org/latest/builtin.html#pytest.main>`_, and convenience options ``verbose=`` and ``pastebin=``.